-The limit of 100 operands applies to the total of suboperands and non-sublisted operands.
-The limit of 127 characters per operand applies to an entire sublist including parentheses and commas.
+The limit of 127 characters per operand applies to an entire sublist including suboperands, parentheses, and commas within these parentheses.

-If &P1 is a symbolic parameter in a prototype statement, and the corresponding operand of a macro-instruction is a sublist, then &P1(n) may be used in a model statement to refer to the nth operand of the sublist, where n may be a decimal selfdefining term. (n may also be any arithmetic expression allowed in a SETA instruction.
-The SETA instruction is described in Section 9.) n must be in the range of 1 through 100.
-If &P1 is a symbolic parameter, and the corresponding operand of a macro-instruction is a sublist, then &P1 refers to the entire sublist (including parentheses).
+If &P1 is a symbolic parameter in a prototype statement, and the corresponding operand of a macro-instruction is a sublist, then &P1(n) may be used in a model statement to refer to the nth operand of the sublist, where n may be any arithmetic expression allowed in a SETA instruction.
+The SETA instruction is described in Section 9.
+If &P1 is a symbolic parameter, and the corresponding operand of a macroinstruction is a sublist, then &P1 refers to the entire sublist (including parentheses).